Take an In-Depth Tour of the Original Tesla Roadster

 There’s a lot of functionality packed into that small screen.
 Maybe Tesla would have liked to make it larger, but the automaker was working with the bones of the small and sporty Lotus Elise, so there isn’t very much room inside the cockpit.

 The small space led to a couple of other cleverly hidden features.
-The owner’s manual is tucked into a tight compartment underneath the passenger’s seat and the one (1) cupholder sits underneath the center console and slides out into the passenger side.
+The owner’s manual is tucked into a tight compartment underneath the passenger’s seat and the car’s lone cupholder sits underneath the center console and slides out into the passenger side.
 If you have a passenger, they become your cupholder.
 A small dock in front of the gear selector features an old-school 30-pin connector for classic handheld Apple devices.

-On Roadster 2.0 and 2.5, the tachometer is doubled up with the speedometer, since Roadster’s single-speed transmission setup means motor RPM tracks constantly with speed.
+On Roadster versions 2.0 and 2.5, the tachometer is doubled up with the speedometer, since the Roadster’s single-speed transmission setup means motor RPM tracks constantly with speed.
 Zero RPM equals zero mph, while 14,000 RPM is the redline at Roadster’s top speed of about 125 mph.
 Next to the speed/tachometer is another gauge that is unique to electric vehicles: the power meter.
 It tracks how much energy is being discharged to drive or recharged back into the pack during regenerative braking.

 The gauge cluster also features a very basic digital display with odometer, battery charge level, and estimated range based on energy use from the last 40 miles driven.
 Range estimation is not an exact science, so drivers can compare this number with the ideal EPA estimate on the Vehicle Display Screen to get an idea of the worst/best case range scenarios.